mikehoh/Donutio/README.md

 Padding - the distance between chart and its container

-Color - highlighted segment color
+color_negative - highlighted segment color with negative value

-backColor - non-active segments color
+color_positive - highlighted segment color with positive value

+Percents - If true, it calculates percents to show, depending on given values in data.

 **Data example**